 The HSSV 72 vessel is intended for the transportation of military personnel and cargo and can support helicopter operations.
 It can also be deployed in search-and-rescue and humanitarian relief operations.

 HSSV 72 design, features and capacities

-Overall length of the vessel is of 72.5m, and it has an overall beam of 18.2m, and draft of 3.2m.
+The overall length of the vessel is 72.5m, overall beam is 18.2m, and draft of 3.2m.
 The maximum deadweight (DWT) of the ship is 320t.

 The high-speed ship can accommodate 69 crew members and provide seating for 250 personnel.
 The cabin additionally contains 69 fixed berths.